kasimeka/GitOps-Golang_MySQL/README.md

 #### Adding the repo to argocd

-- create a github personal access token for argocd following [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), a fine-grained token with only "read contents" permission for `janw4ld/go-serve` is recommended.
+- create a github personal access token for argocd following [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token)([archive link](https://web.archive.org/web/20230614071110/https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)).
+A fine-grained token with only "read contents" permission for `janw4ld/go-serve` is recommended.

 - add the repo to argocd cli